US Constitution

 Overview

 The US Constitution is the foundational legal document of the United States, establishing the framework for the federal government and—through later amendments—outlining the rights of its citizens.
 Ratified in 1788, the nearly 8,000-word document consists of a preamble, seven articles, and 27 amendments.
-Drafted in 1787, the framers designed the Constitution to replace the weak Articles of Confederation, which had left the federal government unable to tax, regulate commerce, or enforce laws.
+Drafted in 1787, the framers designed the Constitution to replace the Articles of Confederation, which had left the federal government unable to tax, regulate commerce, or enforce laws.

 1440 Findings